-In each room, the children have scrap buckets to collect food waste. children learn which scraps go in our compost and which scraps go into our worm farm.
+In each room, the children have scrap buckets to collect food waste. children learn which scraps go in our compost and which scraps go into our worm farm in childcare.
 These scraps are collected in water buckets which are emptied each day.
 We also collect any waste water which is used to water the garden.

 Each bucket is colour coded for our younger children to gain this concept, before moving to our older room in which they learn why and which scraps can go into each zone.

 Each day, children visit the compost pile where they can place their scraps and or water into the compost heap and monitor the breakdown of items.
 Eventually, the compost is used to fertilise the soil which we then use in our gardens across our centre.